-So we trotted off to the Southampton boat show in 2011 with a calculator an overnight bag and a booking for a ridiculously priced hotel.
-The idea was that we would see the boats on our shortlist, sleep on it and go back the next day .
-Hopefully with a decision.
+So we trotted off to the Southampton boat show in 2011 with a calculator, an overnight bag and a booking for a ridiculously priced hotel (there were no budget options that weekend!).
+The idea was that we would see the boats on our shortlist, sleep on it and go back the next day, hopefully with a decision.

-Three boats made the cut.
-At the time Hanse had just launched the 385, and the staff at inspiration marine had been so nice when I bought the 320 that we had to consider it.
+Three boats made the shortlist.
+At the time Hanse had just launched the 385, and the staff at Inspiration Marine had been so nice when I bought the 320 that we had to consider it.
 So a Hanse 385 was our first visit.

 The second boat was the Jeanneau 409.
 Again, lovely to look at but even flimsier than Hanse.
 We discounted it immediately.

 The third was a Southerly 38.
 This was a bit of a wild card.
 We knew that we would have to take a marine mortgage to buy one, however the boat was lovely.
 Very, very well built.
 Beautiful inside, and it had the island bed that we wanted.
 It also had a large aft cockpit, which we assumed (correctly) we’d get a lot of use out of, as well as a swing keel which would allow us huge flexibility in where we could sail and anchor.

 It was also British built which meant we could easily watch it being built and spec it to our exact requirements.

 So we went to a local pub, ordered a pint and sat with a calculator working out if we could afford it.
 It cost nigh on twice as much as the other boats and it was a difficult decision.
 Do we buy a boat we could afford outright but deal with the compromises in build quality?
 Or do we take out a mortgage and buy what we considered to be the ‘perfect’ boat?

 The next morning we went back and signed with Southerly.